Where do Winter Solstice & Tree Traditions Come from?

-It is generally understood and accepted that pre Christianity, evergreens played an important roll in MidWinter celebrations in much of Europe and North Africa.
+A family tree tradition of celebrating a hand made winter solstice is rooted in past human patterns while being open to the new ways that honor our values.
+It is generally understood and accepted that pre Christianity, the evergreen tree played an important roll in Winter Solstice celebrations in much of Europe and North Africa.
 Many centuries have passed since our pagan ancestors practiced these traditions and the dominant religion has inserted its own meaning into the practice.
 Between time and intensional erasure, much has been lost.
-This leaves us today in a powerfully creative position full of responsibility.
+We find ourselves today in a powerfully creative position full of responsibility.
 We are reforming these traditions; finding meaning that has been lost.
 When it can't be found, we are creating it.

 Ever wonder WHY do we decorate trees and sing “deck the halls”?!
 There are some traditions that the people simply would not let go of as the pagan holy days were replaced by Christian holy days.
 Bringing in every green boughs and decorating trees is one of them.

-While decorating a tree is a common tradition for those celebrating Christmas, it remains an important and symbolic part of the Solstice Celebration for many people.
+While decorating a tree is a common tradition for those celebrating Christmas, it remains an important and symbolic part of the Solstice Celebration for others as well.
 The tradition of bringing an evergreen tree or branches into the home was recorded as being practiced in pre Christian Europe and Rome as far back as the 4th century CE (according to the History Chanel and a few news outlets in a quick google search).
 Because all the records of this tradition have been filtered through a Christian record of events, and because those who practiced these rituals did not keep a written record, all we know of the practice is that the evergreen symbolized a promise of sorts - that life would return and all is not lost to the cold and the dark.

-The evergreens sheild us from winter winds and warm us with their wood.
+The evergreens shield us from winter winds and warm us with their wood.
 Our very homes are framed in pine, they literally shelter us along with those who call their branches and roots home.
 In the month of December, we make a point of recognizing this gift, honoring those who give it and practicing gratitude by giving back to the forest.

-In our house, the Solstice Tree is an honored guest and the house is cleaned - like REEEEALLY cleaned - and Solstice decorations put up before she is brought in.
+Invite a Winter Solstice Tree in as a guest: In our house, the Solstice Tree is an honored guest and the house is cleaned - like REEEEALLY cleaned - and Solstice decorations put up before she is brought in.
 This is when we are living our ideal lives - we have had years past where we were doing our best to just keep lifing (that IS a verb and it means continuing on with life) and while the sentiment was there, the cleaning was not!
 And that is okay.

-And when her time with us is through, we saw her to pieces to burn with gratitude on Winter Solstice the following year with a toast of mulled wine, a song (and usually a game of “how nervous can we make mom before she snaps at us because of our fire play?”)
+Return the tree to the Earth with intension: And when her time with us is through, we saw her to pieces to burn with gratitude on Winter Solstice the following year with a toast of mulled wine, a song (and usually a game of “how nervous can we make mom before she snaps at us because of our fire play?”)
 In most solstice’s past we have had a fire outside or in the wood stove.
 When we lived in the city, we brought her camping with us and burned her in the summer with a whisper of thanks and an offering of a specially made s’more.

 If you are looking for MidWinter inspo or would like to see where I got mine as I created our family’s traditions, check out my MidWinter Pinterest Board.